Samantha Bee Apology ‘Not Good Enough’ For Conservatives

 On Friday night’s Hannity, conservative rising star Tomi Lahren piled on to the conservative furor over the Samantha Bee episode, making the point to liberal commentator Jessica Tarlov that if a conservative host had done what Samantha Bee did in airing the segment, the left would be demanding resignation or termination.

-Hannity offered that conservatives live with a “very clear and present danger” because of “snowflakes” who set out to find some verbal miscue.
+Hannity offered that conservatives live with a “very clear and present danger” because of “snowflakes,” who set out to find some verbal miscue.

 “They will then try to go after your advertisers and shut you down,” Hannity added.